dalenguyen/firestore-backup-restore/README.md

 ### Import data to firestore

 This code will help you to import data from a JSON file to firestore.
+You have two options:

++ Restore from a JSON file from your local machine
++ Restore from a JSON from a HTTP request

 This will return a Promise<{status: boolean, message: string}>

+#### For local JSON

 ```javascript
 // In your index.js